Motowis123/calculator/README.md

 # calculator
-very crappy will probly delete. check readme very important
+very crappy will probly delete. check readme in the zip very important